JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 end
 ```

-You might find it easier to generate polygons using Julia code than to generate paths.
+You might find it easier to generate your graphics using polygons than to generate paths by issuing lots of path functions.
 But, of course, there are no curves.
 If you need arcs and Bézier curves, stick to paths.

 The `poly()` function simply builds a path with straight lines, and then does the `:fill` or `:stroke` action, depending on which you provide.

-There are some Luxor functions that let you modify the points in a polygon in various ways:
+There are some Luxor functions that let you modify all the points in a polygon in various ways:

 - `polymove!(pgon, pt1, pt2)`